-Have you heard of the Japanese spice called furikake?
-It consists of a combination of dry and ground ingredients to be used in Japanese cuisine or simply poured over the rice for flavor.
+Have you ever heard of the Japanese spice called furikake?
+It consists of a combination of dry and ground ingredients to be used in Japanese cuisine or simply poured over rice to add flavor.

-Furikake [振り掛け] is the addition of verbs furi [振り] which means to mix, shake, swing with the verb kake [掛け] which means to spill, drop or suspend.
-The name has everything to do with this combination of seasoning.
+furikake [振り掛け] is the junction of the verbs fury [振り] which means to mix, shake with the verb kake [掛け] which means to pour, drop or suspend.
+The name has everything to do with this spice combination.

-It is usually colorful and shiny, with a slight flavor of fish or seafood and is sometimes peppery.
+It is usually brightly colored, with a slight fish or seafood flavor and is sometimes peppery.
 There is a huge variety of furikake, the Japanese can even make their own at home.

-Furikake is a seasoning to use instead of salt in Japanese rice, which is usually cooked without salt.
-Just open the package, swing and drop it on the rice and eat.
-It is really very delicious.
+Furikake is a seasoning to be used in place of salt in Japanese rice that is usually cooked without salt.
+Just open the package, shake and drop it over the rice and eat.
+It's really very delicious.

 It can also be used in Japanese cuisine for pickling food and rice balls (onigiri).
-That is, if used for condiment it can be used to color and flavor other recipes.
+That is, if used as a condiment, it can be used to color and flavor other recipes.

-Since 2003, it is gaining more and more acceptance in the US (mainly in Hawaii and the west coast) as a seasoning for roasted or fried fish, raw fish salads and snacks.
+Since 2003, it is gaining increasing acceptance in the US (especially Hawaii and the West Coast) as a seasoning for baked or fried fish, raw fish salads, and snack foods.

-Some American spices that resembles the furikake, but it has a completely different use.
-There is a seasoning of fish that I don't remember the name, chimichurri and even edu guedes.
+Some American seasonings resembling furikake, but it has a completely different use.
+There is a fish seasoning that I don't remember the name of, chimichurri and even edu guedes.
 Both have dry and ground ingredients.

-Furikake is believed to have arisen in the Taisho Period (1912-1926) by a Kumamoto pharmacist named Suekichi Yoshimaru.
-At first he just wanted to end the lack of calcium in the Japanese population.
+Furikake is believed to have originated in the Taisho Period (1912-1926) by a Kumamoto pharmacist named Suekichi Yoshimaru.
+At first he just wanted to end the Japanese population's lack of calcium.

-To do this, he made a mixture of ground fish bones with roasted sesame seeds, poppy seeds and seaweed that turned into powder.
-He named it Gohan on Tomo which means friend of rice.
+For this, he made a mixture of ground fish bones with roasted sesame seeds, poppy seeds and seaweed that was turned into powder. he gave the name of Gohan no Tome which means friend of rice.

-Later on, a variation on Fukushima appeared made from white croaker, kombu and other ingredients based on soy sauce.
-It was launched under the name of Kore Wa Umai that means that's nice!
+Later, a variation on Fukushima made with white croaker, kombu and other soy sauce-based ingredients appeared.
+It was released under the name of Kore Wa Umai that means that's nice!

-Initially being a luxury item, the availability of furikake it increased dramatically in September 1948 when Nissin started to manufacture it on a large scale, in order to deal with Japanese malnutrition.
+Initially a luxury item, the availability of the furikake increased dramatically in September 1948 when Nissin began manufacturing it on a large scale to treat Japanese malnutrition.
 The product was rich in protein and calcium.

-Being a great source of energy for the Japanese army, the furikake gained this name only in 1959 with the appearance of National Furikake Association.
+Being a great source of energy for the Japanese army, the furikake only gained that name in 1959 with the emergence of National Furikake Association.
 In the past, each product had a different name according to its ingredients.

 The main ingredients of furikake

 As already mentioned, there are a multitude of types of furikake.
-Anyone can take any dehydrated, dry and ground ingredients and create their own seasoning.
-Below are the most popular ingredients:
+Anyone can take any dehydrated, dried and ground ingredients and create their own seasoning.
+See below for the most popular ingredients:

-Nori - One of the main ingredients that make up the furikake, a kind of leaf made from seaweed.
+Nori - One of the main ingredients that make up the furikake, a species of leaf made from seaweed.

-Monosodium glutamate - A sodium salt of glutamic acid, one of the most abundant non-essential amino acids that occur in nature.
+Monosodium Glutamate – A sodium salt of glutamic acid, one of the most abundant non-essential amino acids occurring in nature.
 This ingredient is used to introduce the flavor umami.

-Katsuobushi - It is a dry canned meat of bonito, fermented and cut and blocks, providing an umami flavor.
+katsuobushi – It is a dry preserve of bonito tuna meat, fermented and cut and blocks, providing an umami flavor.

-Yuzu - The dry peel of this beautiful sour fruit is used.
+Yuzu - The dried peel of this beautiful sour fruit is used.

-Salmon - Dry salmon flakes are one of the most popular ingredients in seasoning.
+Salmon – Dried salmon flakes are one of the very popular ingredients in the seasoning.
 Only fresh flaked salmon is also used as a topping on rice.

-Wasabi - A green root, usually served in paste, used to spice up the dishes.
+wasabi – A green root, usually served in paste, used to spice up dishes.

-Okaka - Tuna flakes wet in soy sauce and dried again.
+okaka – Beautiful tuna flakes soaked in soy sauce and dried again.

-In addition to the ingredients mentioned above, dry eggs, powdered miso, vegetables and several other ingredients are used.
+In addition to the ingredients mentioned above, dried eggs, miso powder, vegetables and several other ingredients are used.
 The imagination is the limit!

-In addition to furikake there is a similar seasoning called Gomásio [ごま塩], an important alternative to salt, because it does not produce its harmful effects.
-Gomashio is usually an ingredient in furikake.
+In addition to furikake there is a similar spice called Gomasio [ごま塩], an important alternative to salt, because it does not produce the harmful effects of salt.
+Gomashio is usually an ingredient of furikake.

-In addition to them, there are other spices such as shichimi made of pepper and popular in pasta soups, not to mention the ochazuke made of green tea.
+In addition to them, there are other seasonings such as shichimi made from chili peppers and popular in noodle soups, not to mention the ochazuke made from green tea.

 Where to buy Furikake?

-In Japan you can easily find it in convenience stores or markets.
-Outside Japan, the furikake it can be found in most oriental markets and in the Asian food section of some large supermarkets.
+In Japan you can easily find them in convenience stores or markets.
+Outside Japan, the furikake can be found in most oriental markets and in the Asian food section of some large supermarkets.

-If you want to buy online I recommend Konbini Store here you can easily find various types for only 13 reais and several other products of Japanese cuisine.
+If you want to buy online I recommend Konbini store here you can easily find several types for only 13 reais and several other Japanese cuisine products.

-Finally, I will leave a video of our friend Santana who talks a little about this delicious seasoning that spills over rice.
-If you liked, share and leave your comments.
+Finally, I will leave a video of our friend Santana who talks a little about this delicious seasoning that is poured over rice.
+If you liked it share and leave your comments.